-The Quakers, these pioneers in the exploration of the possibilities of modern existence, were the first to recognize that involuntary unemployment must be the outcome of some defect in the organization of labor.
-With their strong faith in businesslike methods they applied to the poor amongst themselves that principle of collective self-help which they occasionally practiced as conscientious objectors when wishing to avoid supporting the authorities by paying for their keep in prison.
-Lawson, a zealous Quaker, published an Appeal to the Parliament concerning the Poor that there be no beggar in England as a "Platforme," in which he suggested the establishment of Labor Exchanges in the modern sense of the public employment agency.
+The Quakers, these pioneers in the exploring of the possibilities of modern existence, were the first to recognize that involuntary unemployment must be the outcome of some defect in the organization of labor.
+With their strong faith in businesslike methods they applied to the poor among themselves that principle of collective self-help which they occasionally practised as conscientious objectors when wishing to avoid supporting the authorities by paying for their keep in prison.
+Lawson, a zealous Quaker, published an Appeal to the Parliament Concerning the Poor That There Be no Beggar in England as a "Platforme," in which he suggested the establishment of Labour Exchanges in the modern sense of a public employment agency.
 This was in 1660; an "Office of Addresses and Encounters" had been proposed ten years before by Henry Robinson.
-But the Restoration government favored more pedestrian methods; the tendency of the Act of Settlement in 1662 was directly contrary to any rational system of labor exchanges, which would have created a wider market for labor; settlement-a term used for the first time in the Act-bound labor to the parish.
+But the Restoration Government favored more pedestrian methods; the tendency of the Act of Settlement in 1662 was directly contrary to any rational system of labor exchanges, which would have created a wider market for labor; settlement-a term used for the first time in the Act-bound labor to the parish.